 Because the two stocks, past and future, are highly correlated measures of the same underlying quantity, this finding does not necessarily imply that citations are worthless for forecasting the value of the knowledge assets associated with patents or the expected profit stream from those assets.
 The past citation stock of a firm could be an excellent forecast of the future citations that are expected for its patent portfolio, even though it is not quite as good as knowing the future citations when predicting the firm's market value.
-To explore this idea, we decomposed the total citation stock into the part predicted by the past citation stock and the part that is not predicted:16 where $K^{C}(t)$ denotes the total citation weighted patent stock at time t and $K^{PPC}(t)$ denotes the patent stock weighted by the citations received as of time t (see Appendix C for details on construction of these variables).
+To explore this idea, we decomposed the total citation stock into the part predicted by the past citation stock and the part that is not predicted:17

+$$K^{C}(t) = E[K^{C}(t)|K^{PPC}(t)] + K^{C}(t) - E[K^{C}(t)|K^{PPC}(t)]$$ where $K^{C}(t)$ denotes the total citation weighted patent stock at time t and $K^{PPC}(t)$ denotes the patent stock weighted by the citations received as of time t (see Appendix C for details on construction of these variables).
 The results of including the citation-assets and citation-patent ratios partitioned in this way are shown in columns 3 and 6 of Table 4.
-In all cases, the coefficient of the unexpected portion of the total citation stock is approximately the same as the coefficient of the future citation stock in the preceding column.
-The coefficient of the predictable portion of the total citation stock is approximately 40 percent lower, although still quite significant.
+In both cases, the coefficient of the unexpected portion of the total citation stock is less than the coefficient of the future citation stock in the preceding column and the coefficient of the predictable portion of the total citation stock is significantly positive.
+In the citations/assets version (where we have no other information besides citations), the predictable portion of citations has more predictive power than the unpredictable part.
+The converse is true in our preferred specification (column 6).
 Thus, although future citations are a more powerful indicator of the market value of the patent portfolio held by these firms, past citations clearly also help in forecasting future returns.